holoflash/lint-plugins/README.md

-# holoflash-lint-react-opinionated
+# holoflash-lint

-Opinionated oxlint plugin for React development.
+Opinionated oxlint plugin for React/Preact development.
+Will be able to auto-fix soon!

 ## Installation